rust-lang/rust/text/0000-checkpoints.md

   new keyword.

 - Is "epoch" the right key in Cargo.toml?
 Would it be more clear to just say `rust = "2019"`?

-- Do we want to require a `rustfix` for all epoch changes?

 - Will we ever consider dropping support for very old epochs?
 Given the constraints in this RFC, it seems unlikely to ever be worth it.